AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/on-behalf-of/README.md

 # MSAL Node Standalone Sample: On-Behalf-Of Flow

-This sample demonstrates how to implement an MSAL Node [confidential client](../../../lib/msal-node/docs/initialize-confidential-client-application.md) (web) application calling a protected web API (aka *middle-tier*) which in turn calls Microsoft Graph using the [OAuth 2.0 on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
+This sample demonstrates how to implement an MSAL Node [confidential client application](../../../lib/msal-node/docs/initialize-confidential-client-application.md) calling a protected web API (aka *middle-tier*) which in turn calls Microsoft Graph using the [OAuth 2.0 on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 The on-behalf-of is most commonly used for a web app calling a web API.
 That web API can also use the same flow to call subsequent web APIs, thereby establishing an *OBO chain*.